No, I don't think anybody died or I'd see Geraldo on Fox and I don't see Geraldo so I don't think anybody died.

 This is the demographic that voted for Obama.

-And this they're doing great work out there.
+And they're doing great work out there.

-What they did, they they went to a campus, in this case, the University of Northern Colorado, and they started asking questions of the students while showing them video of Obama lying about being able to keep your plan if you like it, being able to keep your doctor if you like him, and having your premium reduce $2,500.
+What they did, they went to a campus, in this case, the University of Northern Colorado, and they started asking questions of the students while showing them video of Obama lying about being able to keep your plan if you like it, being able to keep your doctor if you like him, and having your premium reduced $2,500.

 They're playing these things.

-Now they know that every that it's not true.
+Now they know that it's not true.

 You can't.